Are there too many single tank softeners?

-A recent episode of Radio 4’s In Our Time focussed on the water molecule, and it was a real eye-opener for me.
-Because we’re surrounded by so much water all the time, not to mention being mostly made up of it ourselves, we tend to think of it as a very basic, ordinary thing.
-But the truth is that water is an exceptional substance!
+A recent episode of Radio 4’s ‘In Our Time’ focused on the water molecule, which was a real eye-opener.
+We’re surrounded by water all the time, not to mention being mostly made up of it ourselves, however we tend to not think about it much.
+The truth is that water is an exceptional substance!

 There are a number of different properties of water that are examined in the programme – the phenomenon of surface tension, the different kinds of ice that exist, the fact that water ice floats on top of water (it turns out that this doesn’t happen with any other kinds of ice), and water’s comparatively high boiling point.
 Again, the idea of something boiling at 100 degrees seems quite commonplace to most of us – yet almost every other liquid on the planet boils at a much lower temperature.